Citation, DOI, disclosures and article data

-Patient may present with motor abnormalities, cognitive deficit, visual abnormalities, and seizures.
+Patients may present with motor abnormalities, cognitive deficits, visual abnormalities, and seizures.

-Radiologically, diagnosis of colpocephaly becomes more likely when posterior horn to anterior horn ratio of the lateral ventricle (P/A ratio) is ≥3 2.
+Radiologically, diagnosis of colpocephaly becomes more likely when the ratio of the posterior horn to anterior horn of lateral ventricle width (P/A ratio) is ≥3 2.

 History and etymology

 Colpocephaly was initially reported by American psychiatrist Clemens E Benda (1898-1975) 4 in 1941 2.